aergoio/heraj/core/common/README.md

 * ContractDefinition
 * ContractFunction
 * ContractInvocation
+* ContractResult

+### Internal
+Internal models are used inside of api.

 ## Strategy

 Strategy is used for any customizable operation.
 It is binded with context and any operation holding context can use strategy.
-At this time there are 2 strategies:
 * ConnectStrategy
+* FailoverStrategy
 * TimeoutStrategy